Ilesnat/Process_Injection_WINAPI/README.md

 ## Overview

-This CPP File (`ProcessInjection.cpp`) is designed to perform process injection.
+This CPP File is designed to perform process injection.
 Process injection involves injecting code into the virtual address space of another process, allowing the injected code to run within the context of that process.
 This is a basic example I created at home to inject shellcode into the Notepad process.
 It's a simple approach to process injection, intended as a learning exercise.
 The shellcode used in this example spawns the Calculator app.

 ## Usage